Skip to main content

 Equality and employment

-The Solent Futures team are committed to equality of opportunity and supporting all students to succeed.
+The Solent Careers team are committed to equality of opportunity and supporting all students to succeed.
 We work with employers who are actively looking to diversify their workforce, and there are many work experience and internships that are focused on this goal.

 In each subsection below we link to useful websites and targeted employment schemes.

 We recognise that you may sometimes face difficulties or have particular concerns.
-If you would like to talk to someone in Solent Futures about any of the issues detailed below, please email us at solent.futures@solent.ac.uk.
+If you would like to talk to someone in Solent Careers about any of the issues detailed below, please email us at Careers@solent.ac.uk

 We have developed a range of resources containing advice, top tips and useful web links.
 These cover the most common equality issues and explore difficult issues.
 We also advise you to do your own research if you think you have an issue that may affect your job search.